deveworld/rocket/README.md

-# Rocket
+# MiniRocket
-A Python simulation of a rocket.
+A simple python simulation of a rocket.

 ## How to use
 Clone this repository: \